Robust density estimation with the $\mathbb{L}_{1}$-loss. Applications to the estimation of a density on the line satisfying a shape constraint: Convex-concave densities

 The following result holds. \begin{thm} Let $k\ge 3$ and $R>0$.
 For all $p\in \overline \cM_{k,1}^{\infty}(R)$

-where $\B_{k,n}^1(p)$ is defined by~\eref{def-b1kn}. \end{thm} Theorem \ref{thm_cvx_cve} implies, together with Theorem \ref{thm_or_ineq_cvx_cve}, that the TV-estimator converges at rate $n^{- 2/5}$ in total variation distance, whenever the underlying density $p\et$ is bounded, compactly supported and belongs to the class $\overline{\cM}_{k,1}^{\infty}$ of $k-$piecewise monotone convex-concave densities.
-The rate $n^{- 2/5}$ matches the minimax lower bound established in Devroye and Lugosi~\citeyearpar{MR1843146}[Section~15.5] for bounded convex densities.
+where $\B_{k,n}^1(p)$ is defined by~\eref{def-b1kn}. \end{thm} Theorem \ref{thm_cvx_cve} together with Theorem \ref{thm_or_ineq_cvx_cve} imply that the TV-estimator converges at rate $n^{- 2/5}$ in total variation distance, whenever the underlying density $p\et$ is bounded, compactly supported and belongs to the class $\overline{\cM}_{k,1}^{\infty}$ of $k$-piecewise monotone convex-concave densities.
+The rate $n^{- 2/5}$ matches the minimax lower bound established in Devroye and Lugosi~\cite{MR1843146}[Section~15.5] for bounded convex densities.
 This rate is therefore optimal.

-To the best of our knowledge, Theorem \ref{thm-log-concave} provides the sharpest known minimax upper bound in this setting, including the case of a monotone, convex or concave density on a compact interval.
-In comparison, \cite{Gao2009} proved that the MLE on the set of convex non-increasing densities on a given interval achieves the rate $n^{- 2/5}$ (for the Hellinger distance).
-Note that the construction of the MLE requires that the support of the target density is known while our TV-estimator assumes nothing.
+To the best of our knowledge, Theorem \ref{thm_cvx_cve} provides the sharpest known minimax upper bound in this setting, including the case of a monotone, convex or concave density on a compact interval.
+In comparison, Gao and Wellner \cite{MR2520591} proved that the MLE on the set of convex non-increasing densities on a given interval achieves the rate $n^{- 2/5}$ (for the Hellinger distance).
+Note that the construction of the MLE requires that the support of the target density be known while our TV-estimator assumes nothing.